nerves-project/nerves_ssh/README.md

 While this will be started with your application, it is generally a good idea to separate connection level processes from your main application via `shoehorn`.
-In the event of your application failure, this still keeps the ability to conenct to the device over SSH:
+Then the event of your application failure, the separated `nerves_ssh` application will continue to work instead of crashing with your app:

 ```elixir
 config :shoehorn,